 In September 2018, the Company launched its R&D partnership with Ginkgo that could ultimately enable the Company to produce certain cultured cannabinoids at commercial scale at a fraction of the cost of traditional cultivation.
 These cultured cannabinoid molecules are identical to those produced by plants grown with traditional cultivation but are created by leveraging the power of biological manufacturing via fermentation.
 In addition to THC and CBD, these cultured cannabinoids include rare cannabinoids that are economically impractical or nearly impossible to produce at high purity and scale through traditional cultivation.
-If the Ginkgo Strategic Partnership is ultimately successful, Cronos Group expects to be able to produce large volumes of these cultured cannabinoids from custom yeast strains by leveraging existing fermentation infrastructure (i.e., breweries or pharmaceutical contract manufacturing operations) without incurring significant capital expenditures to build new cultivation and extraction facilities.
+If the Ginkgo Strategic Partnership is ultimately successful, Cronos Group expects to be able to produce large volumes of these cultured cannabinoids from custom yeast strains without incurring significant capital expenditures to build new cultivation and extraction facilities.

 Pursuant to the collaboration and license agreement dated September 1, 2018 between Ginkgo and the Company (the "Ginkgo Collaboration Agreement"), Ginkgo will work with the Company on the R&D of microorganisms capable of producing certain target cannabinoids in a scalable and highly efficient manner.
 The Company will have the exclusive global right to use and commercialize key patented intellectual property related to the production of the target cannabinoids.
 Assuming all milestones in the Ginkgo Collaboration Agreement are met, the transaction had an aggregate value (as of July 17, 2018) of US\$100.0 million in Cronos Group common shares, to be issued in milestone-contingent tranches.
-These milestones each relate to the production of certain target cannabinoids for less than US\$1,000 per kilogram of pure cannabinoid at a scale of at least 200 liters.
-The Company and Ginkgo have targeted three years to reach the milestone events for each of the target cannabinoids.
+These milestones each relate to the production of certain target cannabinoids for less than US\$1,000 per kilogram of pure cannabinoids.
 The Company will fund certain R&D and foundry expenses throughout the development process, which are expected to amount to approximately \$22.0 million, subject to the achievement of certain milestones.
+On May 9, 2019, the Ginkgo Collaboration Agreement was amended to expand the scope of services provided by Ginkgo to include support for the Company's commercial manufacture of cultured cannabinoids.

-Ginkgo has undertaken to perform all of its R&D work in compliance with all applicable laws regarding controlled substances.
+Ginkgo has undertaken to perform its R&D work and services in compliance with all applicable laws regarding controlled substances.
 In November 2018, Ginkgo received from the U.S. Drug Enforcement Agency (the "DEA") a DEA Researcher (I) Controlled Substance Registration Certificate and received a Researcher Controlled Substance Registration Certificate from the Massachusetts Department of Public Health to conduct specified research involving cannabinoids.
 The Company intends to produce and distribute the target cannabinoids globally, where legally permissible, and has received confirmation from Health Canada that this method of production is permitted under the Cannabis Act.